Doctor/Nurse Role-Play

 Psychology

 The appeal is usually understood through the eroticisation of vulnerability and of being "cared for," the safety of a clearly defined authority role, and the tension between the impersonal clinical frame and intimate exposure.
-A structured, rule-bound setting can make surrender feel simultaneously safe and heightened, and the familiarity of the script lowers the cognitive effort of improvisation: the roles, props and dialogue are culturally pre-loaded.
+A structured, rule-bound setting can make surrender feel both safe and heightened, and the familiarity of the script lowers the effort of improvisation: the roles, props and dialogue are culturally pre-loaded.
 Learning-theory accounts add that uniforms and clinical cues can become conditioned arousal triggers through association, though the evidence base for any single mechanism behind role-play preferences is thin and largely descriptive rather than experimental.

 Prevalence & culture